For your home – FAQ – Efficiency Works

 • Solar analysis

-Performance-based rebates must be inspected following installation to ensure that they meet performance specifications outlined in Appendix A of the program participant guide to ensure predicted energy savings will occur.
+Performance-based rebates must be inspected following installation to confirm that they meet our performance specifications outlined in Appendix A of the Efficiency Works Homes Service Provider Guide to ensure predicted energy savings will occur.

 • Heat pumps